-4. Donate My Coke Rewards to your kids’ school.
-If you drink Coke products including Dasani water, Powerade and Fuze, you can earn points toward rewards by entering the code from each product through the My Coke Rewards program.
+If you drink Coke products including Dasani water, Powerade and Fuze, you can earn points toward rewards by scanning the code from each product through the My Coke Rewards program.
 Codes are located under caps and inside the tear-off on 12-packs and multipacks.
 Donate the points to the school of your choice through My Coke Rewards for Schools.
 Points are converted to cash and sent to schools in quarterly payments that allow schools to purchase equipment for sports, school supplies and technology.
 Some schools have a My Coke Rewards coordinator who will collect product codes and enter the information for you on behalf of the school.
 How much your school participates will vary depending on school.

 - Healthy school lunches kids won’t toss in the trash